Company Culture Quotes: 27 Experts Offer Their Advice

 “There’s a general misconception that HR owns culture.
 HR doesn’t own culture — everyone does and everyone has a stake.
 Sure, the HR team leads a culture club that helps facilitate initiatives around the company and brings people together, but there’s no formula or special ingredient.
 Every employee, from the receptionist to the CEO, is empowered to shape the culture in their own way simply by bringing themselves to work every day.”

 Domio is a travel technology company that helps travelers find vacation homes and apartment-hotels on the cheap.
-We asked Yasmin Kothari, Domio’s VP of Product:
+We asked Yasmin Kothari, Vice President of Product at Domio:

 When it comes to new hires, how do know you’ve found the almighty culture fit?